Ablakes/tip-tracker/README.md

 1. Clone the Repo

     git clone https://github.com/Ablakes/tip-tracker
-    cd your-repo-name

-2. Make sure Node is installed and run:
+2. Make sure Node is installed and in the root directory run:

     npm install